So, how did we stay positive during the Pandemic… or not?

 This was not bad for many people who worked from home most of the time.
 They could keep working remotely.
 For others who relied on going out to work, everything changed.

 People who had store-front small retail businesses took a big hit.
-No going out to eat at restaurants, no coffee shops.
-No school for children.
+There was no going out to eat at restaurants, no coffee shops, and no school for children.

-Everyone was asking when and if things would ever return to normal.
-Eventually, we all tried to stay positive and get beyond the Pandemic in one piece.
+Everyone wondered when and if things would ever return to normal.
+Eventually, we all tried to stay positive and get through the Pandemic in one piece.
 Our world changed fundamentally.

 Keeping Positive